berlinplan/berlinplan.github.io/readme.md

 ### Can human envy and voting power serve as a check on rapid development, leading to greater equality and environmental protection?

-#### How much a 3rd-world citizen Benefits from luxury elektro Cars /NASA traveller Or super Yachts?
+#### While in the most 3rd-world countries , There are only few roads , How much do luxury self Pilot e-cars, NASA space travel, or Hi-Tech super yachts contribute to the well-being of third-world citizens?
 You work in a Microchip Producer Company, that could be used in highest super Computers, best luxury elektro Cars, Air space and in Rockets and Aircrafts and drones that ONLY get used in Afghanistan, iran, iraq some times in  Syria, north Korea, Sudan.
 If the VOTE of pashganistanis get Counted, could we Then See if you help Them or not?

-High Tech.
-If societies Decide - they could Invest to Invest in Laboratories how - Technologies

 ## How can the environmental crisis be resolved?